Duet (1994 film): Plot

 Film superstar Sirpy also gets attracted to Anjali and behaves very close with her, which irritates the possessive Siva.
 This creates a fight between the two.
 Sitamma finds about the misunderstanding among Guna, Anjali, and Siva and tells Guna about the love affair between Anjali and his brother, which shocks Guna.
-She convinces tries to Guna to drop his love for her as Siva cannot tolerate any defeat in his life, to which Guna does not accept.
+She tries to convince Guna to drop his love for her as Siva cannot tolerate any defeat in his life, to which Guna does not accept.
 Anjali gets confused when Guna confesses his love for her.
 Anjali also learns that Siva has lied to her about his saxophone and poem writing talent and gets furious on him.
 She asks him to drop the love as she does not want be the reason for the heat between two brothers.
 Siva decides that he will not accept anyone between them even if it happens to be his own brother.

 Sirpy compels Anjali to marry him, and she refuses.
 Angry Sirpy gives a fake statement to the press that both himself and Anjali are in love and planned to get married shortly.
 Guna gets furious that Anjali cheated both him and his brother, but Anjali explains that she is not responsible.
 Anjali's father assures Anjali that Guna is right for her as she got attracted only to his talents and eventually her love should be for him.
 Sirpy provokes the heat between Guna and Siva, because of which Siva insults his brother and Sitamma, resulting in Sitamma's demise.
 Sirpy kidnaps Anjali to marry her.
 Unable to save Anjali, Siva comes back to his family, pleading to save her.
 Guna fights with Sirpy and rescues Anjali.
 However, Sirpy threatens Guna with Siva on the top of the hill.
 Siva pulls Sirpy, jumps from the hilltop, and dies with him.

 Back to the present, it was the day when Siva died on the same place where Guna is playing saxophone on his memory.
 Anjali's father convinces Guna about Anjali and requests him to marry her or he will kill her by his hands as he could not tolerate her sufferings.
 Guna and Anjali finally unite.